-The Optima Community Complete (HMO SNP) drug list below is for use by Optima Community Complete members.
+The Optima Community Complete (HMO SNP) formulary below is for use by Optima Community Complete (HMO SNP) members.
+Please select the formulary for the year in which you are currently enrolled.

 Prior Authorization Forms